-- The Australia Council has announced its first response package, details of which have relevance to arts organisations as well as individual practitioners.
+- The Australia Council’s first response package has relevance to arts organisations as well as individual practitioners.
 Details of the package are available here.

 Reminder: Writing WA with our colleagues in the National Writers Centre Network, ASA, and more broadly across the arts sector are liaising directly with State and Federal governments regarding the hardships that are already being experienced by individual practitioners and not-for-profit organisations.
 The situation will be an evolving one.
 Please make sure to respond to our NWCN survey and help us map the full impacts of our sector so that we can use this data in lobbying for stimulus and support packages for our sector.

-- Continue to check the Noticboard as we provide new information about webinars and online training events as they emerge.
+- Continue to check the Noticeboard as we provide new information about webinars and online training events as they emerge.

 - How to Set Up a Paid Webinar Using Zoom and Eventbrite